Mohammad4844/rl-model-for-hack-and-slash-game/README.md

 # Reinforcement Learning Model for Hack and Slash Game

 The following is the code & reproducability instructions for the model training & game.
-[This](https://drive.google.com/file/d/1bEyuaE3RZvHLvkdvwxkkakb-djMVO6WX/view?usp=sharing) is the link to the full unity environment in case its needed.

-## Code
+## Overview & Code Summary

 - [Here](https://drive.google.com/file/d/1VAcqku52l6gcGUWU2Xc7STchCXoqdkuX/view?usp=sharing) is a screen recording of an inference run of the Vector+CNN model in Unity that showcases the Episode Reward at the end.
 - The [Scripts/](Scripts/) folder contains all scripts used in the game.
 Most relevant: